getong/rust_example/pin_and_suffering_example_workspace/README.md

 Let's see what it has... it has... a waker() method that returns a &Waker!

 You can even go one step further and add the futures crate so you can use FutureExt::poll_unpin, because polling an Unpin future is a common operation.

+Well, AsyncRead is a trait.
+And traits can't have async methods.
+(At the time of this writing, ie. with Rust 1.51).